mjstraughan/CubingHistory/docs/3x3/HardwareEvolution.md

 ### Adjustable Magnets

-In September 2018, Gan released a teaser video for the first production 3x3x3 with an adjustable magnet strength [49].
+In September 2018, GAN released a teaser video for the first production 3x3x3 with an adjustable magnet strength [49].
 The magnets within each edge are directly across from each other on opposite sides and connected through a rod.
 The packaging comes with sets of additional magnet rods of varying strength that the user can push through and replace the currently inserted rods.
 The cube was released under the name “356X” in October 2018 [50].

 <div style={{paddingBottom: '56.25%', position: 'relative', display: 'block', width: '100%'}}>
   <iframe loading="lazy" width="100%" height="100%"